thomasa88/ThreadKeeper/README.md

 ## Changelog

+* v 1.2.2
+  * Fix for new Fusion deploy folder on Mac.
+Contributed by ACIDHAM.
 * v 1.2.1
   * Fix for start-up error due to Utilites Tab not being loaded.
 Contributed by Sune Trudslev.
   * Fix problem loading add-in in Fusion Insider Preview.